Indigenization is a major topic of discussion at universities across the country and Waterloo is no exception.

 For support with your own efforts at Indigenization and decolonization, or to share what you’re already doing, contact a member of the FAUW Indigenization Working Group.

+There are no quick fixes.
+You'll need to put in the long, slow work of learning and building relationships.
 Here's what non-Indigenous faculty can do to learn more, raise awareness, and support your Indigenous students, colleagues, and community members:

 It’s normal to be uncomfortable and unsure—and wise not to be overconfident—at this stage.
 It's important to listen and learn, without overburdening Indigenous people or expecting them to educate you.
 There are a lot of resources out there to help you educate yourself.